hashicorp/packer/website/source/docs/builders/hetzner-cloud.html.md

 -   `user_data_file` (string) - Path to a file that will be used for the user data when launching the server.

+-   `ssh_keys` (array of strings) - List of SSH keys by name or id to be added to image on launch.

 ## Basic Example

 Here is a basic example.
 It is completely valid as soon as you enter your own